 Manpreet: For clients’ blogs, it’s more about rules while for mine, it’s more about breaking the rules.
 I keep my own platforms very personal.
 You would see a lot of personality in my own social media platforms.
-When it comes to brands, you have to act as a professional who is clear of what message he wants to give and sticks to that.
+When it comes to brands, you have to act like a professional who is clear of what message he wants to give and sticks to that.
 Of course, once in a while, I do crazy things over there too 😉

 Abhishek: Do you see a vibrant career in Blogging?

 Manpreet: Yes, I do.
-India has picked up this trend a bit later than countries like U.S. But it’s growing rapidly.
+India has picked up this trend a bit later than countries like the U.S. But it’s growing rapidly.
 Brands are blogging, individual bloggers are getting paid collaborations and lots of good things are happening in the blogging world.